 What States Can Nurse Practitioners Practice Independently?

-Across the country, nurse practitioners (NPs) continue to help meet the growing demand for healthcare by providing high-quality, patient-centered care.
-With more than 400,000 NPs currently practicing in the United States and projected employment growth of 46% from 2023 to 2033, according to the U.S. Bureau of Labor Statistics, the profession is playing an increasingly important role in supporting access to care.
+Across the United States, nurse practitioners (NPs) continue to help meet the growing demand for healthcare by providing high-quality, patient-centered care.
+With more than 400,000 NPs currently practicing across the country and 40% employment growth projected from 2024 to 2034, the profession is poised to remain a core strategy in maintaining workforce stability and protecting patient access in the years ahead.

-As demand for healthcare grows and care delivery evolves, nurse practitioners are exploring new ways to expand their impact.
-Many are stepping into independent roles, joining collaborative care teams, or choosing locum tenens assignments that offer greater flexibility and reach.
-For those considering a more autonomous path, understanding where nurse practitioners can practice independently is an important part of the decision-making process.
+As the demand for healthcare grows and care delivery evolves, NPs are exploring new ways to expand their impact.
+Many are stepping into independent roles, joining collaborative care teams, or choosing locum tenens jobs that offer greater flexibility or reach.
+For those exploring new job opportunities or a more autonomous path, understanding state practice laws can help NPs evaluate roles, compare locations, and identify jobs that align with their preferred level of autonomy.

 States Where Nurse Practitioners Can Practice Independently

-For nurse practitioners wondering where they can practice independently, 28 states, as well as Washington, D.C., grant what is known as full practice authority, according to the AANP.
-This means NPs in these states are licensed to evaluate patients, diagnose conditions, order and interpret diagnostic tests, and initiate and manage treatment plans.
-This also includes prescribing medications and controlled substances under the oversight of the state board of nursing.
+For nurse practitioners interested in independent practice, 27 states and Washington, D.C., grant what is known as full practice authority, according to the AANP.
+This means that NPs in these states are licensed to evaluate patients, diagnose conditions, order and interpret diagnostic tests, and initiate and manage treatment plans.
+Full practice authority also includes prescribing medications and controlled substances under the oversight of the state board of nursing.

-States That Grant Full Practice Authority to Nurse Practitioners Include:
+What States Grant Full Practice Authority to Nurse Practitioners?

-Alaska, Arizona, Colorado, Connecticut, Delaware, Hawaii, Idaho, Iowa, Kansas, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Dakota, Oregon, Rhode Island, South Dakota, Utah, Vermont, Washington, and Wyoming.
+Alaska, Arizona, Colorado, Connecticut, Delaware, Hawaii, Idaho, Iowa, Kansas, Maine, Maryland, Massachusetts, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Dakota, Oregon, Rhode Island, South Dakota, Utah, Vermont, Washington, Wyoming, and Washington, D.C.

 Nurse Practitioner State Practice Environment